 5. Shock Your Pool Water

 Now it’s time to shock your pool.
 Follow the instructions on the shock that you purchase and multiply everything by 3 to make sure you eliminate all the mustard algae.
 I recommend using 3 pounds of shock for every 10,000 gallons of pool water.
 You can use my pool volume calculator to figure out how many approximate gallons of water are in your pool if you don’t know already.
+You can also read my article on how to shock your pool for all the steps.
 And remember to shock your pool at dusk, because sunlight can lessen the impact of the chemicals.

 6. Circulate That Water!